A Primer on Capacitors - What Is a Capacitor?

 October 1954 Popular Electronics

 newcomers to electronics, this article in the 1954 Popular Electronics presents the basics of what a capacitor is

 [Table of Contents]People old and young enjoy waxing nostalgic about

 and learning some of the history of early electronics.
 Popular Electronics was published from October 1954 through April

+1985.
 As time permits, I will be glad to scan articles for you.
 All copyrights (if any) are hereby acknowledged.